This story was updated April 2019.

-When I posted a story titled, When Pet Owners Can’t Afford Veterinary Bills, it got quite a bit of attention from pet parents.
-The article shared a list of the top nonprofit organizations that give financial aid to people who are having trouble paying for their pet’s medical expenses.
-I later discovered the story left out one important fact: How pet insurance can make veterinary bills affordable.
+When I posted a story titled, When Pet Owners Can’t Afford Veterinary Bills, it got a lot of attention from pet owners.
+The article shared a list of the top nonprofit organizations that give financial aid to people who have trouble paying for their pet’s medical expenses.
+I later discovered the story left out one important detail.
+It didn’t cover how pet insurance can make veterinary bills affordable.

 My conversation with Trupanion

 Robin Cobb, CVT reached out to me from the marketing and education department at Trupanion.
 Robin is located in Florida and her job is to educate animal health professionals about the role of pet insurance.